zce/velite/docs/guide/introduction.md

 ### Fast Rebundling

-More then 1000 documents, less then 15s for cold start, less then 100ms for hot reload.
+More then 1000 documents with 2000 assets, less then 8s for cold start, less then 60ms for hot rebuild.

 Refers to [Velite Benchmark](https://esbuild.github.io) for more information.